 This has led to towns and cities across the UK declaring a climate emergency and setting ambitious carbon reduction commitments.
 The publication below summarises the recent Committee on Climate Change report that set out a response and recommendations to the IPCC report for the UK.
 The CCC have recommended a new 2050 target of reducing all greenhouse gas emissions to Net Zero.
 The SCATTER tool is a free resource for all UK Local Authorities to support crucial aspects of any carbon reduction plan.

-A collaboration between Anthesis Group, Nottingham City Council, BEIS, Greater Manchester Combined Authority and the Tyndall Centre for Climate Research at the University of Manchester.
+A collaboration between Anthesis Group, Nottingham City Council, DESNZ (formerly BEIS), Greater Manchester Combined Authority and the Tyndall Centre for Climate Research at the University of Manchester.